 Ch: Division has been call for.

-We need to retake the vote, but in a different manner than the first time.
-All in favor of the motion indicate by raising your hand.
+We need to retake the vote, but by rising.

+All in favor of the motion indicate by rising.
 [Most do so.]

-All opposed to the motion indicate by raising your hand.
+All opposed to the motion indicate by rising.
 [Few do so.]

 The council will purchase a printer system at a cost not to exceed \$1,500.